petitcl/spring-data-kotlin-dsl/README.md

 # How it works #

 This DSL builds on [Spring Data's Specifications abstraction](http://docs.spring.io/spring-data/jpa/docs/current/reference/html/#specifications), sprinkling some Kotlin sugar over it to remove the boilerplate and the need to generate a metamodel.

+The basic idea is to add extension functions to Kotlin's `KProperty` class, which is the reflection API representation of a Kotlin property.
+The extension functions each represent a database operator (eg: `equal`, `like`, `greaterThan`, etc...) and are then used to build a `Specification` object, which is then passed to the Spring Data repository.

-The code `TvShow::releaseDate.equal("2010")` is a call to the Kotlin extension function:
+For example, The code `TvShow::releaseDate.equal("2010")` is a call to the Kotlin extension function:

 ```kotlin
 fun <T, R> KProperty1<T, R?>.equal(x: R): Specification<T> = spec { equal(it, x) }